 So for me to be effective in my own information use I need to have a very good social network that forms my filter.
 This means having a balanced set of relationships with a myriad of people (not: sources) who are willing to share their subjective views with me.
 They show me what matters to them on a daily basis, and what may warrant a response from me.

-So for me to be effective in my own information use I need to share my information.
+For me to be effective in my own information use I need to share my information.
 Share traces (my bookmarks, my pictures), share information (blogpostings, e-mails, articles, bookmarks), share relationships (go talk to her, go meet him).
 Because through this sharing networks of meaning become visible: patterns emerge because what I share becomes part of the inputs of my social filter.
 It helps my relationships know better what to share with me (helps them become better filters), it helps my relationships to want to share with me, and in turn see me as part of their filter to make sense of the world.

 I share therefore I am